vivrichards600/friendlytester.github.io/_posts/2017-07-29-future-of-automation-reaction-from-alan-page-tweets.md

 <blockquote class="twitter-tweet tw-align-center" data-conversation="none" data-lang="en"><p lang="en" dir="ltr">If you want to be a better tester and be an expert in testing, do not even bother learning to write test automation.</p>&mdash; Alan Page (@alanpage) <a href="https://twitter.com/alanpage/status/891116948909457408">July 29, 2017</a></blockquote>

 Now having read this tweet, I immediately tweeted to clarify to others that Alan was saying don't learn to write test automation, based on his earlier definition.
 He didn't say don't learn code, he actually said to learn code in an earlier tweet.
 Another important thing here is that he says write.
 As already mentioned, there is a big difference between identifying and designing tools and checks, than actually implementing them.
 Plus there is most definitely someone in your team better at writing code.
+It doesn't mean you shouldn't, if you want to, please do.
+Also if you do, work with those developers, learn from them, pair with them.
+I'm just making the argument that the other work involved in automation is harder to master, and more important, than the code itself.
+In my opinion.

 I've given this a lot of thought, hence why this post wasn't finished 6 hours ago!
 I agree with Alan.